-Next Generation Science
+Next Generation Science Standards

 Never before has our world been so complex and science knowledge so critical.
 Science understanding is key to comprehending current events, choosing and using technology, or making informed decisions about healthcare.
 All students – whether they become technicians in a hospital, workers in high-tech manufacturing, or science researchers – need a solid science education.

 In 2013, new science standards were adopted for California’s K-12 public schools.
 These Next Generation Science Standards (NGSS) are rich in content and practice.
 They are arranged across disciplines and grade levels to give all students an internationally benchmarked science education.

 Once scheduled, all professional development events related to science will be shown below.
 If nothing is shown below, there are no upcoming classes.

 In this blog, SCOE Science Coordinator Anna Van Dordrecht shares the latest news and resources related to the Next Generation Science Standards.
 Access the blog here.